Israel-Hamas war latest: Israeli strikes kill at least 17 in Gaza overnight, Palestinians say

 Palestinian health officials say Israeli strikes across the Gaza Strip overnight and into Wednesday killed at least 17 people, including five children and their parents.

-The latest strikes came on the eve of new talks aimed at reaching a cease-fire in the 10-month-long war.
-The United States, Qatar and Egypt are hoping to broker an agreement, but the sides remain far apart on several issues even after months of indirect negotiations.
+The strikes came on the eve of new talks aimed at reaching a cease-fire in the 10-month war.
+The United States, Qatar and Egypt are hoping to broker an agreement, but the sides remain far apart on several issues after months of indirect negotiations.

+The overall Palestinian death toll in the war has almost reached 40,000, according to Gaza’s Health Ministry.

 One strike hit a family home late Tuesday in the built-up Nuseirat refugee camp in central Gaza, which dates back to the 1948 war surrounding Israel’s creation.
 It killed five children, ranging in age from 2 to 11, and their parents, according to the nearby Al-Aqsa Martyrs Hospital.

-An Associated Press reporter who saw the bodies arrive said they had been dismembered by the blast and that the 2-year-old had been decapitated.
+An Associated Press reporter who saw the bodies said they had been dismembered by the blast and the 2-year-old had been decapitated.

-In the nearby Maghazi refugee camp, a strike on a home early Wednesday killed four people and wounded others, the hospital said.

 Health authorities in Gaza do not say whether those killed in Israeli strikes are militants or civilians.
 Israel says it tries to avoid harming civilians and blames their deaths on Hamas because the militants operate in residential areas.
 The army rarely comments on individual strikes.